mricon/korgalore/docs/usage.rst

 labels
 ------

-List labels for a specific Gmail target.
+List labels/folders for a Gmail or JMAP target.

 .. code-block:: bash